Annual Report Budget Review 2013

 - Each August, based on Board staff's assessment of currency demand, the director of the Division of Reserve Bank Operations and Payment Systems submits a fiscal year print order for currency to the director of the BEP.

-- Each November, Board staff estimates expenses for the currency budget, including printing expenses (based on estimated production costs provided by the BEP), certain other BEP costs, and expenses for the currency education program, currency transportation, and counterfeit-deterrence research.
+- Each December, Board staff estimates expenses for the currency budget, including printing expenses (based on estimated production costs provided by the BEP); certain other BEP costs; and expenses for the currency education program, currency transportation, and counterfeit-deterrence research.

-- The BAC reviews the proposed currency budget.
+- The BAC reviews the new currency budget.

-- Staff submits the proposed currency budget to the Board for final action.
+- Staff submits the proposed new currency budget to the BAC for review and to the Board for final action.